rkusa/pdfjs/README.md

 Version `2.0.0` is a re-write.
 The implementation is expected to settle with the current approach of streaming layouting with smart content chunking, which allows for having a small memory footprint even when creating a PDF document with thousands of pages.

+`2.0.0` requires Node >= 7.
+If you get an error on `require('pdfjs')` you are probably using an older Node.js version, which can be fixed by updating Node.js or by running pdfjs through a transpiler like babel.

 ----------------

 ### Features